Zipper vs Zipperless Luggage: Which Is Better?

-The short answer is simple: zipperless luggage is usually better for security, structural strength, weather resistance, and premium design.
-Zipper luggage is usually better for lightweight travel, expandable capacity, lower cost, and flexible packing.
+Short answer first, because I hate articles that hide it: zipperless luggage wins on security, structural strength, weather resistance, and premium design.
+Zipper luggage wins on lightweight travel, expandable capacity, lower cost, and flexible packing.
+Everything else is detail — and the details decide which one belongs in your lineup.

 | Factor | Zipper Luggage | Zipperless Luggage |